 Tatiana Ayazo /RD.com

 Every part of a business letter, from the stationary to font to letterhead, is a powerful means of communication and conveys the subject’s importance.
 Due to their seriousness, business letters are best used for correspondence such as reference/recommendation letters, employment verification, and business proposals.
-(If you want to know how to write a perfect cover letter as well, here’s the one secret to know.)
+If you want to know how to write a perfect cover letter as well, here’s the one secret to know.
 Follow these business letter format tips and you’re bound to make an impression:

-Your own address is typically included in the letterhead, a printed heading stating an organization’s name and address.
+First things first when it comes to business letter format: Your own address is typically included in the letterhead, a printed heading stating an organization’s name and address.
 If the stationary does not include letterhead, set your organization’s name (if you’re sending on behalf of one) address at the top of the letter, right above the date.
 Don’t include your name or title, because those will be used in the letter’s closing.

 This should include the recipient’s name, title, company, and address.
 When addressing the recipient, use the appropriate personal title, such as Ms., Mrs., Mr., or Dr. If you’re not sure of a woman’s preferred title, Ms. is the safest option.
 Also, keep in mind that people usually prefer to be addressed using a higher title than lower, so if there’s a possibility the person is a doctor but you’re unsure, it’s OK to use Dr.